-That all being said, here's our list of items that objectively should and should not be considered for your wedding DIY projects...
+All that being said, here's our list of items that objectively should and should not be considered for your wedding DIY projects.

 We can't say this enough.
 You really really don't want to do the coordination on your own.
-First of all, its literally impossible for you as the bride or groom to handle that.
-And secondly, no "guest" of the wedding should have to deal with this either--they should be there to celebrate and love on you, not stepping out to the back for an hour to deal with a missing vendor and subsequently missing your first dance and every other special moment!!
+First of all, it is literally impossible for you as the bride or groom to handle that.
+And secondly, no "guest" of the wedding should be responsible for this either—they should be there to celebrate and love on you, not stepping out to the back for an hour to deal with a missing vendor and subsequently missing your first dance and every other special moment!
 Sorry Aunt Kathy, let's keep this one to a professional.
 If you want to hear our full explanation on this one, we dedicated an entire blogpost to it.
 Definitely check it out, here.

 Food / Appetizers / Dessert

 The paper products associated with weddings are great opportunities to DIY!
 Whether it's your invitation suite, ceremony pamphlets, or menus, you have a lot of room to share your personality as a couple or give it a unique twist.
 You can really be creative with these specific elements!
-Menus could be on paper on each plate, a larger cardstock at the center of each table, or even on a large-scale sign leading into the reception space.
+Menus could be printed on paper, framed on a table, or even on a large-scale sign leading into the reception space.
 Your ceremony pamphlets could be printed on fans in the summer, or also on a large-scale wood sign at the ceremony entrance.

-Escort boards could almost fall into the paper goods or signage categories.
-But since they are often such a big piece, we made it its own category.
+Escort boards are usually the most expensive type of wedding day signage so we thought we would highlighted it.
 Whether you opt for a version on paper, or written out on a massive mirror or wood board, the medium you use to tell your guests what table they are assigned to can be extremely beautiful, like its own work of art.
-If this type of creative outlet is right up your alley, check out the post we did about 9 Wedding Escort Board Ideas We Love to help you find how you would DIY your escort board.
+If this type of creative outlet is right up your alley, check out the post we did on 9 Wedding Escort Board Ideas We Love for some inspiration!

 Signage.
 Weddings can really have a lot of signs.
-Signs guiding guests from parking towards the wedding, a sign at the entrance of the space, signs around the ceremony area like "Pick a seat, not a side", signs for the cocktail hour, signs about the food / dessert menu, signs for special themes like "distance traveled", and so many more.
+Parking sign, welcome signs, restroom signs—you name it, there is a sign for it.
+You can also make cute "pick a seat, not a side" signs for the ceremony, food or dessert menu signs, signs for special themes like "distance traveled", and so many more.
 If you love making signs, then DIY your own for your wedding day.
 Whether its on chalkboard, wood, metals, or glass there are tons of options.

 Hand dyed napkins can be another fun DIY project for your wedding, and a really special momento to have and use in the future.
-You can dye it any color or even dip-dye it.
-And something about hand-dyed napkins feels so beautiful--the texture is really highlighted in the weave of the napkin, and it adds a special touch to the tables decor.
+You can dye them any color or even dip-dye them.
+There is something so beautiful about hand dyed napkins—the texture is really highlighted in the weave of the napkin, and it adds a special touch to the table decor.